billc0sta/Aerospec/README.md

 # Aerospec

 a full-fledged dynamic imperative programming language with functional traits.
-documents will be available soon, for now, here's how you can implement Mandelbrot set in Aerospec
+documents will be available soon, for now, there's only minimal specification [spec/Language Specification.md](here).
+here's how you can implement Mandelbrot set in Aerospec
 ```Aerospec
 mandelbrot := (cx, cy, max_iter) {
     zx = zy = iter = 0